Alex188dot/ziggy-llm/README.md

 - [ ] Make chat more robust
 - [ ] Test all quants (currently tested only Q4_K_M)
 - [ ] Test bigger models (of Qwen 3 and Llama families) with higher end hardware, bigger context sizes and benchmark performance

+## Support

+Found the repo interesting?
+Star it ⭐️, it will help us grow! 🌱

 ## License